benjy0011/drum-machine/README.md

-# Drum Machine
+# drum-machine

-This is a drum machine web app created for freeCodeCamp Front End Library certification.
+This is a Drum Machine web app developed for freeCodeCamp front end library certification.